 MOUNT OPHIR ESTATE

 A short drive out of town, Mount Ophir Estate was established in 1891 as a winery and farm.
-Its iconic buildings are currently being lovingly restored into accommodation and private event spaces by the Brown siblings (All Saints Estate & St Leonards Vineyard).
+Its iconic buildings are being lovingly restored into accommodation and private event spaces by the Brown siblings (All Saints Estate & St Leonards Vineyard).

 There are six accommodation options on the estate, with four now bookable.

 Fancy staying in a luxury French provincial tower and immersing yourself in a unique architectural landmark in Australian winemaking history?
 Originally built in 1903, the recently renovated Tower is the perfect indulgence for couples visiting Rutherglen.